ngHighCountry/meetup/labs/chuck-norris-jokes-lab.md

 ## Step 8

-* Export the Joke Card Item and Joke Card List Components from the `jokes.module`
+* Confirm the Joke Card Item and Joke Card List Components are being exported from the `jokes.module`

   ```
   @NgModule({